Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 ps.trim

 trims propensity scores lower than ps.trim and greater than 1-ps.trim, in order to obtain more stable estimates.
-This is only relevant for the case of a binary treatment.
+Alternatively, a named list with elements lower and upper specifying the lower and upper bounds for trimming.
+This is only relevant for the case of a binary treatment and when model = "npm".

 reg